OSTEOPATHY FOR HORSES

 Osteopathy for horses

-• Everything in the horse’s body is mobile, can and must move.
-Loss of movement is caused by exterior factors (e.g. overload) or interior factors (e.g. infections) and can be restored by the osteopath.
+• Everything in the horse’s body can and should be mobile.
+Loss of movement can be caused by exterior factors (e.g. overload) or interior factors (e.g. infections).
+The osteopath can restore this loss of mobility.
+A veterinarian will always be contacted in case of disease or other pathology.

 • The horse has a self-healing ability.
-Circulation plays a very important role that can be influenced by the osteopathy.
-In the osteopathy, the following systems are used as target in the treatment:
+Circulation plays a very important role and can be influenced by the osteopath.
+The osteopath uses several systems when approaching the horse:

 1. Parietal system (bones, muscles, tendons, spine and all joints)